 She is interested in how critical, fictional and performative interventions might cultivate attention towards our contemporary condition indicating potential levers for change.
 She is concerned with sharing her scholarship and practice through multiple outcomes which might include performed material, exhibitions, screenings, workshops and publications.

-Rebecca currently lectures on the English and Theatre degree program with Workshop Theatre at the University of Leeds.
+Rebecca is Lecturer in Contemporary Art Theory at Edinburgh College of Art, University of Edinburgh.
 She received a PhD in Theatre and Performance from Aberystwyth University.
 Prior to this, she was awarded an MA in Performance and a BA in English and Drama, both from Queen Mary University of London.
-She also received a subsequent MA from the University of Alcala in Performance and Visual Cultures.
+She also received a subsequent MA from the University of Alcala de Henares (Madrid) in Performance and Visual Cultures.

 Photo Credit: GIFT 2017 Richard Kenworthy